scalable-software/web.component/README.md

 ### Unit Testing

+Unit test are designed to test the web component based on the defined specifications.

 This template enables both realtime and manual unit testing.
 Realtime unit testing is achieved using `wallaby` and manual unit testing is done using the `karma` test runner with `jasmine` assertion library.
 Both `wallaby` and `karma` configuration file is located at the root of the project: `wallaby.js`, `karma.conf.js`.

 To manually run the unit tests, and generate coverage reports in the `coverage` folder, use the following command: